Patriotic Poems

 Veterans Day Poems

 Patriotic poems should always include Veteran's Day poems.
-When you use the following Veterans Day poems for greetings to veterans, for Veterans Day events, for printing on Veterans Day programs, etc., please be sure to include somewhere on the card or program "By Joanna Fuchs, www.poemsource.com."
-If you read them aloud and there is no program, please be sure to say, "This poem is by Joanna Fuchs at www.poemsource.com."
+When you use our Veterans Day poems for greetings to veterans, for Veterans Day events, for printing on Veterans Day programs, etc., please be sure to include somewhere on the card or program "By Joanna Fuchs, www.poemsource.com."
+If you read them aloud and there is no program, no attribution is necessary.

-Here is a patriotic poem in the category of Veteran's Day poems.
+Here is a patriotic poem honoring veterans.
 Veterans day poems should include all veterans, living and dead.
-This Veterans Day poem could be used as a Veteran's Day greeting.
+This free Veterans Day poem could be used as a Veteran's Day message.
+It's a rhyming poem.

 They Did Their Share